csc-training/summerschool/application-design/docs/01_design_choices.md

 - Data has to be "designed" too
 - Data formats
-    - not just plain text files/binary files
+    - Not just plain text files/binary files
-    - platform-independent formats (HDF5, NetCDF, ...)
+    - Platform-independent formats (HDF5, NetCDF, ...)
-    - metadata together with the data?
+    - Metadata together with the data?
 - Log files
-    - especially with HPC applications some kind of log file system is useful
+    - Especially with HPC applications some kind of log file system is useful
 - Standard formats
-    - your field might have some data standards (e.g., PML for plasma codes)
+    - Your field might have some data standards (e.g., PML for plasma codes)
 - Remember also that large simulations produce lots of data
-    - storing "big data" is an issue
+    - Storing "big data" is an issue

 # Case PlasmaBox: IO issues

 - PlasmaBox uses rank-independent multiple-file IO strategy
-    - excellent performance as there is no synching
+    - Excellent performance as there is no synching
-    - but, sometimes the burst performance is too good...
+    - But, sometimes the burst performance is too good...
         - 10k cores writing ~TBs of data in seconds is nice for the user but file system might not like it